do-me/kceo_glossary/docs/introduction.md

 # Introduction

-The KCEO Glossary of Terms and Definitions serves as a reference for everyone involved in Earth Observation (EO) and related geospatial sciences.
-We cover a wide range of terms, concepts, and definitions relevant to various EO and neighbouring disciplines such as remote and in-situ measurements, geospatial analysis, climate adaptation, and so on.
-We strive to build on established terminology as much as possible, consolidate definitions where appropriate, while also acknowledging the necessity of plurality when needed.
-Unlike many other online glossaries, our aim is to build an instructive, interactive, and participative glossary for the EO community.
-Contributions are welcome and can be discussed in GitHub discussions, issues, or directly in pull requests.

-As a living document, the KCEO Glossary of Terms and Definitions is in a constant state of evolution, continuously adapting to incorporate emerging concepts.
-Our release cycle with versioning guarantees persistent backlinks over time, with the latest online version always reflecting the consensus of the latest community changes.
+The KCEO Glossary of Terms and Definitions serves as a reference for everyone involved in Earth Observation.
+We cover a wide range of terms, concepts, and definitions relevant to various EO disciplines such as remote sensing, satellite imagery, geospatial analysis, climate adaptation, and more.
+We strive to consolidate definitions where appropriate, while also acknowledging the necessity of their plurality when needed.
+Unlike many other online glossaries, our aim is to build an interactive and participative glossary for the EO community.
+As a living document, the KCEO Glossary of Terms and Definitions is in a constant state of evolution, continuously adapting while enabling full traceability.

 ## Resources & Reference Glossaries